fraxflax/nw-watchdog/README.md

   Default: `3`<br>
   <ins>seconds</ins> must be an integer greater than zero.

-  The check whether the target is up or not, is performed in several steps.<br>
+  The check whether the <ins>TARGET</ins> is up or not, is performed in several steps.<br>
   First a "quick-up" test sends one single ICMP echo packet waiting for the reply for no more than 1 second.
 If that fails, a more thourough "slow-up" test sends 5 ICMP echos.

   `--slow-up-timeout` controls he TIMEOUT for waiting on each packet in the slow-up test.<br>
   5 packets are always sent in the slow-up test.<br>
-  The packets are sent adaptively, meaning that as soon as a reply is received the next packet is sent without delay, giving slow-up a total time of 5 * RTT to the target if the connection is up.<br>
+  The packets are sent adaptively, meaning that as soon as a reply is received the next packet is sent without delay, giving slow-up a total time of 5 * RTT to the <ins>TARGET</ins> if the connection is up.<br>
-  The DEADLINE = TIMEOUT * 5 is the maximum time the slow-up test will take if the target is down.
+  The DEADLINE = TIMEOUT * 5 is the maximum time the slow-up test will take if the <ins>TARGET</ins> is down.

   `--slow-up-timeout=7` is useful for monitoring VPN connections via interfaces that need a long wake-up time if idle (due to regotiation of encryption, exchanging keys, reauthentication, etc).

-  `--slow-up-timeout=3` is useful for monitoring connections to targets with low - medium latency via interfaces that does not need a long wake-up time (e.g. ethernet interfaces).
+  `--slow-up-timeout=3` is useful for monitoring connections to <ins>TARGET</ins>s with low - medium latency via interfaces that does not need a long wake-up time (e.g. ethernet interfaces).

-  `--slow-up-timeout=1` is suitable to use for monitoring local targets (e.g. nexthop) on ethernet carried subnets.
+  `--slow-up-timeout=1` is suitable to use for monitoring local <ins>TARGET</ins>s (e.g. nexthop) on ethernet carried subnets.

 * __--sleep | -s | --interval__ <ins>seconds</ins><br>
   Default: `10`<br>